 - Students over the age of 60 at the start of the academic year (1 September)

 - Those who already have a Masters degree or higher, including those with an integrated Masters.

 You can receive the postgraduate loan in addition to Disabled Students' Allowance (DSA), if you are eligible for this.

 Repayments will be made after you have left university and are earning over £21,000 per year.
 They will be made at the same time as repayments for your undergraduate loan (if you have one), at the rate of 5% of any earnings above £21,000.
-If you have a post-2012 undergraduate loan you will be paying this back at a rate of 9% of anything you earn above £21,000 too, so in total your loan repayments will be 15% of earnings above £21,000.
+If you have a post-2012 undergraduate loan you will be paying this back at a rate of 9% of anything you earn above £25,000, so in total your loan repayments will be 6% of any earnings between £21,000 and £25,000, and 15% of any earnings above £25,000.

 Interest will be applied to your loan at RPI (Retail Price Index) plus 3%.
-In September RPI will rise to 3.1%, so the total interest applied to your loan will be 6.1%.
+RPI is currently 3.1%, but is expected to rise to 3.3% from September 2018, so the total interest applied to your loan will be 6.3%.